Gezzunder/Spawn-select/README.md

     [] execVM "addons\DRNSpawn.sqf";
 };

-Then, at the bottom of the description.ext
+Then, at the bottom of the description.ext insert #include "addons\DRNdialogs.hpp"

-#include "addons\DRNdialogs.hpp"